Circulating Supply

 - The total supply refers to the total amount of coins/tokens in existence.
 The total supply can also increase or decrease, depending on several factors.

-- Ethereum is a good example of a gradually increasing total supply.
+Ethereum is a good example of a gradually increasing total supply.
 The cryptocurrency’s total supply is circulating the market and increasing over time, a practice that causes concerns for inflation.
-This has led to the suggestion of a fixed supply that could be implemented in the foreseeable future.
+If you’re interested in this cryptocurrency, you can buy Ethereum to add it to your portfolio.

 Additionally, one can calculate the total market capitalization of a coin by multiplying a coin’s market price with the number of circulating coins.